AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/account-management/restrict-db-access.md

 ... other keys ...
 ```

-Once this is complete, the user you created for [!DNL Commerce Intelligence] cannot make changes to your system.
+When this is complete, the user you created for [!DNL Commerce Intelligence] cannot make changes to your system.